AlienMajik/pwnagotchi_plugins/README.md

 What’s New:
-Adjusts the number of concurrent attack threads based on CPU and memory usage.
+Adjusts the number of concurrent attack threads based on CPU and memory usage using psutil.